mzimbres/rtcpp/README.md

   "The Art of Computer Programming Vol. 1 and 3".

   "Realtime" here means there is an upper bound on how long the system takes to respond or execute a task.
-This requirement exclude the use of dynamic allocations (with system calls) and the use of exceptions since they introduce unpredicted behaviour.
-I expect this project to be useful embedded C++ programming.
+This requirement usually excludes the use of dynamic allocations (with system calls) and the use of exceptions since they introduce unpredictable behaviour.

-  Some problems of STL containers for C++ embedded are:
+  Some problems of STL node-based containers for C++ embedded are:

   1) Dynamic allocations (with system calls) on every insertion and use of exceptions.